-We often turn to music to express and acknowledge our emotions, whether we are sad, happy, confused, or ecstatic.
+People often use music to show and talk about how they feel, whether they are sad, happy, confused, or ecstatic.
 Today’s topic is music that can help you heal a broken heart.
 We’ve compiled a list of the top 31+ songs about moving on and getting over someone to help you navigate the process of healing and finding happiness.
 Let’s take a look at the playlist!

 The Top 31+ Songs About Getting Over Someone

 We’ve all heard songs about moving on and getting over someone.
-They’re catchy, loud, and make you want to sing along.
+They’re catchy and loud, and encourage you to sing along.
 When you need to vent your frustrations, these songs are ideal.
-Grab your phone and make the best playlist of these songs about moving on and getting over someone.
+Grab your phone and create the best playlist of these songs about moving on and getting over someone.
 You’ll have them blasted in no time.

 #1.
 Let Me Go, Hailee Steinfeld & Alesso ft.
 Florida Georgia Line & Watt

 Breakup is a two-way street.
-It doesn’t work if one party is ready for a new chapter, but the other is stuck in the relationship.
-This is a song for those who have broken up with someone but are unable to find peace because the other person refuses to give up.
-It is also for those who have been broken up with, telling them to let go and move on.
+It doesn’t work if one party is ready for a new chapter but the other is stuck in the relationship.
+This song is for those who have broken up with someone but cannot find peace because the other person refuses to give up.
+It’s also for those who have been broken up with, encouraging them to let go and move on.

 #2.
 We Are Never Getting Back Together, Taylor Swift

 This is one of Taylor Swift’s most popular songs.
-It was her first song to reach number one on the Billboard Hot 100 Chart, and it was the first song in US history to hold that position for more than a week.
+It was her first song to reach number one on the Billboard Hot 100 Chart and the first song in US history to hold that position for more than a week.

 The song is about a girl’s frustration with an ex-lover following a breakup.
 While the story is about love, it also emphasizes strength and the ability to move on and let go.
-This is one of those songs about getting over someone, as well as for anyone brave enough to take a leap of faith and start over.
+This is one of those songs about moving on from someone and for anyone brave enough to take a chance and start over.

 #3.
 Adele, Someone Like You